shaneagibson/taxi-meter/README.md

 the smallest distance range at which the rate is incremented).
 This also ensures accurate fare details since the tariff rules go to the scale of a tenth of a second.

-The key class for the algorithm is uk.co.epsilontechnologies.taximeter.calculator.FareCalculator
+The key class for the algorithm the FareCalculator.
+The algorithm is:

     public Fare calculateFare(